 Many children, especially those who are promptly treated with at-home or medical interventions, have no lasting effects.
 But if delicate throat and nasal tissue is frequently exposed to stomach acid, it can cause some long-term problems.

-Long-term complications for persistent, unmanaged reflux may include recurrent respiratory problems like:
+Long-term complications for persistent, unmanaged reflux recurrent respiratory problems like:

 Rarely, it can lead to laryngeal cancer.